1. Who is Destination Vancouver?

 8. What is the length of volunteer commitment with Destination Vancouver?

-Destination Vancouver is committed to exceeding expectations and invests a significant amount of resources into recruiting, training and supporting its staff & volunteers.
+Destination Vancouver is committed to exceeding expectations and invests a significant amount of resources into recruiting, training and supporting its team members & volunteers.
 To provide the best travel information services and create unsurpassed experiences for all visitors to Vancouver, Destination Vancouver requests the following volunteer time commitment.

 - Commitment to attend training and orientation and